In a year where multiple countries gained independence from France, Britain and Belgium, 1960 was an important year to remember.

 October 1: Nigeria gains independence from Britain.
 It is celebrated as a National Day in Nigeria.

-October 7: The second debate between JFK and Richard Nixon takes place.
+October 7: The second debate between JFK and Richard Nixon takes place, almost 62 million Americans tune in to watch.

 October 13: Khrushchev, Soviet leader, bangs his shoe on his desk at the UN General Assembly session, an event discussed in more detail at the end of this timeline of 1960.